Thoughts on owning your power, even in your car.

 But, come on!!!
 You can’t even drive 30 mph?
 And that’s when my version of Mad Max comes out.
 And it makes me mad at myself.

 WHY do I get so upset over people who refuse to drive the speed limit?
 My heart starts racing.
 My mouth starts flailing words that would make a sailor blush.
 My son sinks down in his seat to hide.
 And I do everything in my power to shame the person in front of me.
 It may be as simple as tailgating, a shameful head shake, or in the worst of cases, a middle finger.

 And I eventually realized it’s the same problem I have, rearing its ugly head once again, just in another way.
 I have the great misfortune of believing I have power, where I have none.

 No amount of intimidation will make the person in front of me drive faster.
 Or try harder.
 The only thing it will do is make me have a heart attack and be in a perpetual bad mood for the rest of the day.

 I’ve been meditating.
 A lot.
 It’s helped me in a thousand different ways.
 (That may be hyperbole too, but it is helping.)
 I’ve been practicing the art of letting go when I find myself behind the snail folk.
 Why on God’s green earth would I want to hand my power over to said snail?

-There are just things in life that you can NOT control.
+There are just things in life that you cannot control.
 And that’s ok.
 But you can control yourself and how you act and/or react.
-Don’t hand your piece of mind over to events outside of your world, and that includes your car.
+Don’t hand your peace of mind over to events outside of your world, and that includes your car.